dasilvacontin/animus/README.md

 Chrome Extension for instantly storing and filtering your ideas, todos, links, check-laters.

-[Install](https://chrome.google.com/webstore/detail/animus/hhlengghgfcjkfkfaocfnimlhnkjddch) the Chrome Extension, and help us make it better!
+[Install][animus-chrome-web-store] the Chrome Extension, and help us make it better!
 After installing the extension, you should be able to open *animus* over 'any' website using the toggle command (Ctrl+Shift+A by default).

 *Content scripts can't modify some websites/paths, like the Chrome Web Store, any `chrome://...` window, your homepage, the new tab window, ... so you won't be able to open animus there, for now.*